bluerail/docdata/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Make changes and add tests (rspec)
+3. Make changes, document them and add tests (rspec)
 4. Run the entire test suite and make sure all tests pass
 5. Commit your changes (`git commit -am 'Add some feature'`)
 6. Push to the branch (`git push origin my-new-feature`)